Your personal retirement account is exactly that — personal

 Historically, many national currencies were tied to the price of gold and until the 20th century, the cost of gold remained quite stable.
 In 1971, The U.S. decoupled the dollar from the gold standard, leading to higher levels of inflation and causing gold prices to move much higher.

 Since the 1970s, the gold price has fluctuated, with a notable decrease from 1979 to 2008, but overall the price of gold has trended upward.
-In times of recession, gold prices often see upward momentum as traders attempt to hedge against losses incurred in the stock market.
+In times of recession, gold prices often see upward momentum as traders attempt to hedge against losses incurred from other investments.

-- From January 1990 to January 2005, gold prices moved from $410.49 to $424.03, showing a level of stability that was certainly not present in the overall stock market at that time.
+- From January 1990 to January 2005, gold prices moved from $410.49 to $424.03, showing a level of stability that was certainly not present in the overall economy at that time.

 - From January 2005 to January 2020, gold prices rose from $424.03 to $1,580.85, a 272% increase.
 This shows that along with stability, gold offers tremendous growth opportunities as well.

-This combination of long-term stability and high-growth potential weighs in gold’s favor compared to stocks.
-The stock market tends to make major upward and downward movements, whereas gold typically moves at a less volatile pace.
-Yet, that doesn’t mean gold is necessarily underperforming when stocks are doing well.
+This combination of long-term stability and high-growth potential weighs in gold’s favor compared to other assets.
+The economy may make major upward and downward movements, whereas gold typically moves at a less volatile pace.
+Yet, that doesn’t mean gold is necessarily underperforming when times are good.

 Gold’s biggest trough from 2000 to 2010 was between March and October of 2008, when the metal fell 24.5% from $968.43 to $730.75.

-Gold’s growth during a major stock market correction, along with its relative stability over time, offers the clearest picture of why the metal is so highly valued as a long-term safe haven from stock volatility.
+Gold’s growth during economic downturns, along with its relative stability over time, offers the clearest picture of why the metal is so highly valued as a long-term safe haven from volatility.

 How to Own Gold Inside of an IRA

-Because gold acts as a safe haven against volatility in the stock markets, inflation, and other economic risks, its appeal as a retirement investment has grown over the years.
+Because gold acts as a safe haven against volatility, inflation, and other economic risks, its appeal as a retirement investment has grown over the years.

 IRA account holders have multiple options when it comes to owning gold inside an IRA.